stts-se/tillstudpub/README.md

 # tillstudpub
-Public resources for the TIllStud project
+Public resources for the TillStud project